pretorh/lfs-notes/steps/main-build.md

     - post install: create `lex` symlink: `ln -sv flex /usr/bin/lex`
     - tests: all 114 passed
     - time: negligible
+- tcl
+    - custom archive name. also extract the documentation archive
+    - custom build commands, see `scripts/6/main/tcl-post-build.sh`
+    - install steps for headers, symlink (see `scripts/6/main/tcl-install.sh`, which also installs)
+    - tests
+        - `grep '^all.tcl:' out.log` to get summary
+        - no failures (but a lot of skipped)
+    - time: 1.7x real (user+sys: 1.1x)

 ### binutils